Six Sigma created a formula that takes into account team dynamics and different stages of growth. Jen explains:

-“You’ve got forming, storming, norming, and performing,” she says.
+“The components are forming, storming, norming, and performing,” she says.

-Easy enough to understand, “forming” is when new team members are coming on board.
+“Forming” happens when new team members are introduced.
 There’s a lot of energy in this phase, and while it isn’t all positive, much of it can be.
-While people might not fully know their roles yet, they are excited about the future.
-It can definitely be chaotic in this initial trajectory phase, but it isn’t nearly as dangerous as the next phase to come - storming.
+People may be uncomfortable as they figure out the scope of their roles, and are often excited about the future.
+It can be chaotic, but is short lived and not as prone to long term fallout as the next stage.

 “A lot of things can come into perspective,” says Jen.
 “You could think, ‘yes, people are frustrated’ or ‘yes, this is confusing, how do I create certainty?’
 How do I tell people that we’re on this journey so that they understand that this is normal?”

 One person’s perception that the team is a ‘sinking ship’ can quickly spread to the rest of the team.
 The reality is seldom as dire.
 This phenomenon of contagious behavior is largely due to our social nature, says Jen.
 Science backs this up - and you may notice that when one person on your team is in a great mood, it can lift the spirits of others.